devyn-dowlerlewis/SASI/README.md

 For each function the user creates a python package based on a provided template that contains the following:

-- Pydantic class specifying the input parameters
+- Pydantic class specifying the input parameter structure
 - System/Instruction prompt that includes the input parameters and explains to the LLM how to use them to generate the output parameters
-- Pydantic class specifying the output parameters
+- Pydantic class specifying the output parameter structure

 Each function can be processed by any AI service supported by Instructor including models from Anthropic, OpenAI, Groq and Mistral.
 Functions can also be processed locally via Ollama.